close

 A bit stronger than a typical lager or pilsner, the Märzens must be brewed in Munich to be deemed suitable for Oktoberfest.

-This means that there are six major brewers eligible to produce Oktoberfest Beer: Augustiner, Paulaner, Hacker-Pschorr, Löwenbräu, Spatenbräu and Hofbräu.
+This means that there are six major brewers eligible to produce Oktoberfest beer: Augustiner, Paulaner, Hacker-Pschorr, Löwenbräu, Spatenbräu and Hofbräu.
 While some of these are major exporters, others will be more difficult to find at your average shop.

+Of course, the pinnacle of Oktoberfest celebrations are the parties.
 In the Netherlands, the more major celebrations will be taking place in the southern and eastern cities of the country.

 Although the locations and dates vary, the essence remains the same: these parties revolve around drinking beer in a tent.
 It may not be Hofbräu or Paulaner, but in such mass quantities, a solid Heineken or Hertog Jan will suffice.